lld18/Sierraleonertd/docs/source/01Introduction.rst

 The project consisted of a team of researchers from CCG and the MoE's Planning Unit.
 Through the co-creation of an Energy System Optimisation Model (ESOM), skills were shared and transferred between the members of the team allowing for the continuation of energy modelling in Sierra Leone.

-The goal of the team was to create an ESOM that focussed on the power sector in Sierra Leone and the costs and benefits, from a techno-economic perspecive, of various hydropower expansion plans in the country.
+The goal of the team was to create an ESOM that focused on the power sector in Sierra Leone and the costs and benefits, from a techno-economic perspecive, of various hydropower expansion plans in the country.
 In order to do this, a demand forecasting model, using the Model for the Analysis of Energy Demand (MAED), and central capacity expansion model, using the Open-Source Energy Modelling System (OSeMOSYS), were used.
 In order to validate the findings of the OSeMOSYS model, the Robust Decision Making framework was employed.

 1.2 Motivation and problem statement
 +++++++++